PouyaSonej/PouyaSonej.github.io/_teaching/Project-11.md

 location: "Shiraz, Iran"
 ---

-his code gets the english subtitle and automatically translates it into given language.
+This code gets the english subtitle and automatically translates it into given language.

 Numbers and spaces in this code has been ignored because of potentioal errors.